|Nutrition Facts (per serving)|

 - 1/4 cup soy margarine (softened)

-- Preheat the oven to 350 F. Lightly grease 4 mini-loaf pans with dairy-free soy margarine or oil.
+Preheat the oven to 350 F. Lightly grease 4 mini-loaf pans with dairy-free soy margarine or oil.
 Set aside.
-(To make 2 9"x5" loaves: Preheat the oven to 325 F and lightly grease the pans.)
+(To make 2 (9 x 5-inch) loaves: Preheat the oven to 325 F and lightly grease the pans.)

-- If using the option crumble topping, sprinkle the topping evenly over the surface of the batter.
+Sprinkle the optional crumble topping, if using, evenly over the surface of the batter.

 Optional Crumble Topping

-- In a small bowl, combine the sugar, flour, oats, and cinnamon until well mixed.
+Combine the sugar, flour, oats, and cinnamon in a small bowl until well mixed.